ArNeo-VR/EDVA/README.md

 ## History
 Shortly after playing Elite-Dangerous on a flat-screen I got me an Oculus Rift VR Headset.
-Therefor VoiceAttack (control) became a must for some keyboard commands.
+Controlling a keyboard got blindly cumbersome, therefor VoiceAttack (control) became a must for some keyboard commands.
+After I went from keyboard-mouse setup to a HOTAS it even got more needed using voicecommands.

 Learning profiles from players on Twitch.tv shared their profile, from there I started.
 Later on I moved the profile notes and vap files to github.